GabeDuarteM/semantic-release-chrome/README.md

 Use `semantic-release-chrome` as part of `verifyConditions`, `prepare` and `publish`.

-A basic config file example is available below
+A basic config file example is available below:

 ```json
 {